MicrosoftDocs/dynamics-365-project-operations/articles/pricing-costing/use-transaction-category-as-pd.md

 _**Applies To:** Project Operations for resource/non-stocked based scenarios, Lite deployment - deal to proforma invoicing_

-This topic explains how to use the **Transaction Category** field as a pricing dimension.
+This article explains how to use the **Transaction Category** field as a pricing dimension.

 ## Prerequisites
 Before you complete the procedures in this topic, you must have a new pricing dimension solution for your organization.
 If you haven't already created one, see [Create custom fields and entities as pricing dimensions](create-custom-fields-entities-pricing-dimensions.md).